Uopdated 7/4/24

 Where’s the best location to plan for battery installation?

-With their production facility based in Pennsylvania, Fortress offers a network of distributors and installers across the U.S. With the still a healthy federal 26% alternative energy tax credit in 2020, adding energy storage is a viable solution for homeowners hoping to protect their access to power.
+With their production facility based in Pennsylvania, Fortress offers a network of distributors and installers across the U.S. With the still-healthy federal 30% residential clean energy tax credit, adding energy storage is a viable solution for homeowners hoping to protect their access to power.